-During the Reporting Period, the Group implemented its strategic policy that emphasized on internal adjustment based on the changes in the business environment, strived to adjust with the market demands and upgrade according to the manufacturers' requirements on the basis of existing brands.
-Meanwhile, the Group also strengthened the policies on the improvement on management optimization and operational efficiency of existing stores, enhanced the concentration on high-quality brands and eliminated weaker brands, so as to achieve the objectives of cost reduction and optimization.
-During the Reporting Period, the Group adjusted certain stores that had weaker profitability.
-Meanwhile, the Group also rebuilt and improved its existing stores, and managed to reduce capital expenditure of the Group while further raised the efficiency of capital usage.
+During the Reporting Period, the Group continued to optimize its brand structure and implemented its strategic policy that emphasized on internal adjustment based on the changes in the external business environment, strived to strengthen the policies on the improvement on management optimization and operational efficiency of existing stores based on its existing brands, and enhanced the concentration on high-quality brands and eliminated weaker brands, so as to achieve the objectives of cost reduction and optimization.
+During the Reporting Period, the Group adjusted certain stores that had weaker profitability so as to match the brand structure of the Group with the market structure by taking into account the actual operating conditions of each store as well as rational predictions regarding the market demand in the region and brand where it operates.
+For brands and stores that continued to record a loss, we would adopt a "shut down and resume" strategy to control inventory at a reasonable level and prevent operational risks.
+This could reduce capital expenditure of the Group while further raised the efficiency of capital usage.

-As of 31 December 2022, the Group operated a total of 107 operating stores and owned a diversified car brand portfolio comprising 10 luxury and ultra-luxury automobile brands (namely BMW (including MINI), Audi, Jaguar & Land Rover, Volvo, Cadillac, Infiniti, Alfa Romeo, Porsche, Rolls Royce and Maserati).
+During the Reporting Period, the Group actively adjusted 5 operating stores that had weaker profitability.
+As of 31 December 2023, the Group operated a total of 102 operating stores and owned a diversified car brand portfolio comprising 9 luxury and ultra-luxury automobile brands (namely BMW (including MINI), Audi, Jaguar & Land Rover, Volvo, Cadillac, Alfa Romeo, Porsche, Rolls Royce and Maserati).